Best Runs in Vienna - Donauinsel, Prater and More

 Two popular races use the 5.3km (3.3 miles) Ring Road as a track: The Vienna Night Run at the end of September, and the Silvesterlauf race on New Year's Eve.

 The trail running boom of the recent years has resulted in three exciting additions to the Vienna race calendar: the Vienna Trail Run in August, sporting two beautiful tracks, one 6.4km (4 mi.) and one 14km (8.7 mi.) long.
 The courses aren't technical but have gorgeous views of the city.
-A premiere in 2018 is the Wienerwald Ultra with six distances from 11km to 100 miles at the end of September.
-And finally, there's the 130km (81 miles) Rundumadum course around the entire city at the end of October.
+A premiere in 2018 was the Wienerwald Ultra with six distances from 5.3 km to 80 miles in September.
+And finally, there's the Wien-Rundumadum run, whose full version circles the entire city over 130 km.
+Shorter routes leaving out some quarters are also available.
+Rundumadum (Vienna dialect for roundabout) takes place in late October/early November.

 The Wings for Life World Run, where runners compete against a catcher car, also has a Vienna chapter.